 Annual Notice - Procedures for Maintenance of Student Records

 III.
 Definition of Student Records: The Student Record is defined as: (1) any record (paper, electronic, video, audio, biometric etc.) directly related to the student from which the student’s identity can be recognized; and (2) maintained by the Ohio State Wexner Medical Center CPE Program or a person acting for the institution.
-CPE Official Student Record at Wexner Medical Center CPE Program consists of: As required by ACPE, the CPE student record includes the ACPE application form face sheet with directory information, the CPE supervisor’s Final Evaluation report, and the student’s own Final Evaluation report, if submitted.
-The record at Wexner Medical Center also consists of any written response or addendum to the CPE Supervisor’s Final Evaluation.
+CPE Official Student Record at Wexner Medical Center CPE Program consists of: As required by ACPE, the CPE student record includes the ACPE application form face sheet with directory information, the ACPE Certified Educator's Final Evaluation report, and the student’s own Final Evaluation report, if submitted.
+The record at Wexner Medical Center also consists of any written response or addendum to the ACPE Certified Educator’s Final Evaluation.
 After 10 years, all material in the file may be destroyed except for a face sheet with identification information.

 IV.
 Details of the Center’s Record Management Protocols: